 - Sexual Politics in Europe

 The last few on that list were my idea.
-Those are topics about which I am interested.
-I did a lot of research on them, which turned into a dissertation, a publication, and the courses you see above.
+Those are my research interests.
 The common theme of those topics is the politics of everyday life.
 Many of things we think of as unrelated to power and politics are, in reality, heavily influenced by them.
 Who we love and what we eat are shaped by politics in ways we don't easily see.
 I find that idea fascinating and exploring it in depth has taught me a lot about how power works.

-When I am not in the classroom, I volunteer as the Chief Executive Officer at a nonprofit organization that I founded called America for Animals.
-We build technology that facilitates community empowerment around issues of animal welfare.
-(That picture above is me helping out at one of the free spay-neuter clinics we sponsor in Tijuana.)
+When I am not in the classroom, I spend time volunteering with nonprofits (that picture above is me helping out at one of the free spay-neuter clinics my organization sponsored in Tijuana).
 The nonprofit sector provides great career paths and my door is always open to talk to students about that.

 Please feel free to reach out to me.